Irbis3D/MedusaHC/README.md

 ### DROP macro and error handling

 The `DROP` macro can be used independently from `SET` to drop the currently installed hotend.
-However, for manual dropping it is better to use the dedicated `DROP_CLOSE` macro.
+However, for manual dropping it is better to use the dedicated `DROP_TOOL` macro.

 ---